nrfconnect/sdk-nrf/doc/nrf/libraries/nfc/tnep/tag.rst

 **********************

 When a new NDEF message appears in the buffer and it contains a Service Select record, the application can select this service.
-To do this, the application should inform the TNEP tag library of the received NDEF message by calling :c:func:`nfc_tnep_tag_rx_msg_indicate`.
+To do this, the application should inform the TNEP tag library of the received NDEF message by calling the :c:func:`nfc_tnep_tag_rx_msg_indicate` function.
 The tag library will then change its state to Service Selected.
 From that point, the service description message will no longer be provided.